Nick Wallace joined Ropes & Gray in 2015 as an associate in the firm’s health care practice group.

 During law school, Nick participated in the Transnational Development Clinic and was an editor of the Yale Journal on Regulation.
 He was also a Teaching Fellow for Yale College classes in the History and Economics departments.

 - Regulatory.
+Advising clients on privacy regulations, particularly questions concerning implementation of the EU General Data Protection Regulation (GDPR).
 Advising health care providers on Medicare and Medicaid billing requirements and potential repayment obligations, federal and state anti-kickback statutes, and self-referral laws.
-Advising research organizations on federal grant funding requirements and research misconduct policies.
-Advising clinical trial sponsors and research sites on informed consent matters, E.U. and U.S. privacy regulations, and good clinical practice requirements.
+Advising research organizations on federal grant funding requirements, research misconduct policies, and financial conflict of interest disclosure policies and practices.
+Advising clinical trial sponsors and research sites on informed consent matters, privacy regulations, and good clinical practice requirements.

 - Litigation.
 Representing health care company in federal False Claims Act qui tam action involving alleged breaches of Medicaid regulatory requirements, Affordable Care Act marketplace regulatory requirements, and billing standards.
 Advising client on response to subpoena.

 - Transactions.
-Representing universities and hospitals in tax-exempt bond issuances.
+Representing universities and hospitals in bond issuances, both tax-exempt and taxable.
 Representing faculty practice plan regarding affiliation with academic medical center.

 - Co-author, “Extraterritorial Effect of the GDPR and Implications for U.S. Academic Medical Centers Treating EU Patients,” Bloomberg BNA’s Medical Law & Research Policy Report (November 1, 2017)